 The three-step process.

-Address the vine and identify cordon.
+Identify the main stem (trunk) and cordon.
 Cordons are the left and right branches, primary “arms” on either side of the trunk.
 Fruit bearing shoots develop along the cordon.

 Sometimes clear sap seeps from the pruning cut.
 This does not hurt the plant.
 It is believed warm soil temperature; ambient air temperature and soil moisture causes the cut to “bleed.”